neuromorphic-paris/coyote/README.md

 To install the source, go to the *coyote* directory and run:
   - __Linux__: `premake4 install`
   - __OS X__: `premake4 install`
 The library files are installed in */usr/local/include*.
-The firmwares are installed in */usr/local/share* and the Opal Kelly Front Panel files in */usr/local/include* and */usr/local/lib*.
-You need to be connected to the Vision Institute local network for this step to work, as it implies downloading close-source resources.

 ## Uninstall